R&D and Engineering Labs are the core of AI4I. These teams collectively form AI4I research center.

 Both initiatives contribute to attracting top talent and strengthening the Institute’s long-term capacity to connect scientific excellence with industrial transformation.

-As a result of the first and second international calls, the following R&D Labs are in the process of being formed.
+As a result of the first and second international calls, the following R&D and Engineering Labs are in the process of being formed.

 AMED / Advanced Materials & Engineering DesignAIS / AI SecurityPHI / Physical Holistic IntelligenceRIAS / Robust and Intelligent Autonomous Systems